tsuru/tsuru/docs/services/build.rst

 pip you can see the `pip installation instructions
 <http://www.pip-installer.org/en/latest/installing.html>`_.

-Now, with python and pip installed, you can use pip to install flask:
+Now, with python and pip installed, you can use pip to install Flask:

 .. highlight:: bash